 When will I get my school tax bill?

 Bills will be mailed out the end of August.
 If you don’t receive your tax bill by Sept.
-3, you can print a copy of your tax bill online (outside the Town of Brunswick) or by contacting, Jane Tarbox, Receiver of School Taxes – Town of Brunswick, (518) 279-3461 ext 110 or Catrina Schumaker, Receive of School Taxes – All other towns, 518-279-4600 ext.
+3, you can print a copy of your tax bill online (outside the Town of Brunswick) or by contacting, Jane Tarbox, Receiver of School Taxes – Town of Brunswick, (518) 279-3461 ext 110 or Catrina Schumaker, Receiver of School Taxes – All other towns, 518-279-4600 ext.
 2604.